Scunnies/pands-problem-sheet/README.md

 This program asks the user to input any positive integer and, if it is even, divide it by two, but if it is odd, multiply it by three and add one.
 The program ends if the current value is one.

-I created a function that had one parameter ‘number’ which, depending on whether the number was even or odd, would return a value and keep calling the function on that number until a value of 1 was returned.
+I created a function that had one parameter `number` which, depending on whether the number was even or odd, would return a value and keep calling the function on that number until a value of 1 was returned.

 ### REFERENCES:
 - https://www.educative.io/edpresso/how-to-implement-the-collatz-sequence-in-c-and-python